 It’s not hard to see why customer lifetime value (CLV) is quickly becoming the king of metrics in ecommerce.
-CLV is a great way to assess your store’s overall health and project future success.
 Rather than looking at individual purchases, CLV measures the value each customer will bring to your store over their entire life.
+Therefore, CLV is a great way to assess your store’s overall health and project future success.

-As you can see from the equation above, customer lifetime value is impacted heavily by how often a customer shops and how long they remain a customer.
+As you can see from the equation above, customer lifetime value is impacted heavily by how often a customer shops with your store and how long they remain a customer.
 This makes it a great measure of customer loyalty because it can show you if your customers are becoming more loyal over time.
-Calculating your CLV will give you a benchmark to measure if your loyalty program will increase customer loyalty and engagement.
-If a customer is purchasing often and for a long time, they can be classified as loyal!
+With this metric in hand, you’ll have a benchmark to measure if your loyalty program will ultimately increase customer loyalty and engagement.
+Remember: if a customer is purchasing often and for a long time, they can be classified as loyal!

 While CLV is a great way to measure customer loyalty improvement over time, your repeat customer rate is a fantastic way to see a current snapshot.
 Your repeat customer rate is the percentage of your customer base that has made a repeat purchase from you.

 I know what you’re thinking - just because someone makes repeat purchases doesn’t mean they’re a loyal customer.
 While that may be true, you need to remember that if you can get a shopper to purchase three times, they are 54% more likely to make another purchase.
 After all, it is much easier to create loyalty in a repeat customer!

-Knowing your repeat purchase rate is super valuable because repeat customers are extremely profitable.
-Having an idea of your RPR allows you to realize what makes certain customers become repeat purchasers and apply that knowledge to future campaigns for new customers.
+Knowing your repeat purchase rate is extremely valuable because repeat customers are extremely profitable.
+Having an idea of your RPR allows you to understand what turns certain customers into repeat purchasers and apply that knowledge to future campaigns for new customers.

 An NPS survey will ask your customers how likely they are to recommend your brand to their friends on a scale from 1-10.
-Anyone answering 9-10 are considered promoters, while those responding with 7 or 8 are passive.
+Anyone answering with a 9 or 10 are considered promoters, while those responding with 7 or 8 are passive.
 Customers who indicate 6 and under are known as detractors.

-The three metrics mentioned above will work regardless of whether you have a loyalty program or not.
+The three metrics we’ve already talked about will work regardless of whether you have a loyalty program or not.
 However, if you do have a loyalty program, you can have even more fun with measuring customer loyalty!

 Redemption rate is my personal favorite metric.
 Your redemption rate is the percentage of points that you issue that are actually redeemed for rewards.

-An effective loyalty program drives customer loyalty by establishing a strong relationship between the positive emotions felt when receiving a reward and the points used to get that reward.
+An effective rewards program drives customer loyalty by establishing a strong relationship between the positive emotions customers feels when receiving a reward and the points they used to get that reward.
 Therefore, a high redemption rate can reveal just how loyal your program members are.

-If members are earning points but never spending them they may not be classified as a loyal customer.
-A redemption rate under 20% is usually an indicator that your loyalty program isn’t performing well, so keeping an eye on it is key to your program’s long-term success.
+If members are earning points but never spending them, they may not actually be classified as a loyal customer.
+A redemption rate under 20% is usually an indicator that your rewards program isn’t performing well, so keeping an eye on it is key to your program’s long-term success.

-After reading this post, you probably want tools to help you increase your customer loyalty.
-While there are many retention strategies available to help improve it, a customer loyalty program is the most effective way to increase loyalty among your customers!
+After reading this post, you probably want some tools to help you increase your customer loyalty, right?
+While there are many retention strategies available to help improve it, a rewards program is the most effective way to increase loyalty among your customers!

-With these amazing metrics and a fantastic loyalty program in your arsenal, you are more than ready to begin converting your best customers into loyal ones.
+With these amazing metrics and a fantastic rewards program in your arsenal, you are more than ready to begin converting your best customers into loyal ones.